-Resilient communities come to down to being a good neighbour.
+Resilient communities come down to being a good neighbour.
 Building positive relationships with those who live around us can be invaluable when an emergency hits.
 Knowing who can provide a bit of assistance, or who might need it, makes a difference.

 The Scottish Government and Local Authorities work together to support more formalised structures for developing preparedness - these are called Community Resilience Groups.

-Community Resilience Groups (CRGs) are volunteers within your community, who lead on the formation and execution of the Community Resilience Plan.
+Community Resilience Groups (CRGs) are volunteers within your community, who lead on the formation and execution of their Community Resilience Plan.
 These groups usually align to your Community Council, though in some instances may operate separately.